 Smoked and Dehydrated Serrano Peppers

-We had an awesome crop of serrano peppers this year, which dare I say I think I like better than the beloved jalapeno?
+We had an awesome crop of serrano peppers this year, which dare I say I think I like better than the beloved jalapeno.

-Anyway, forgive me for saying this but I just couldn’t get as much into canning everything in sight this summer as I normally do, so I came upon this blog about making chipotle chiles and decided it would work for serranos.
+Anyway, forgive me for saying this but I just couldn’t get as much into canning everything in sight this summer as I normally do, so I came upon this blog about making Chipotle chiles and decided it would work for Serranos.
 We LOVE these.
 We have done two whole smokers‘ full and have used them in lots of things so far.
 They rock.

 Pressure Canning